sergiogibe/FWI_Python/README.md

 Then, if everything is working fine, you can use the module to make your own FWI implementation as shown in ```EXAMPLE_1``` and ```EXAMPLE_2``` in the ```examples/``` folder.

 *Do not try to run the examples from inside the package directory because it will not work.
-This is the correct architecture:
+This is the correct directory architecture:

 ```your_project_name/```
 - ```your_implementation.py```